irgolic/vet/README.md

 ### Auditing

 Audit dependencies manually by adding entries in the `audits.toml` file as per the example in [the generated README](chain-of-trust/README.md#audit-file-auditstoml).

-## Background

-After details of the [xz backdoor](https://boehs.org/node/everything-i-know-about-the-xz-backdoor) came out, I thought we needed better visibility into our dependency trees.

-If this project "takes off", next steps are:
-- [ ] CLI tools for auditing and importing audits (instead of manual editing)
-- [ ] More robust testing